bbustin/js-docker-bigquery/README.md

 #### For more information

-Download the Simba JDBC Driver [here](https://cloud.google.com/bigquery/partners/simba-drivers/), unzip it, and read the included PDF.
+Download the Simba JDBC Driver [here](https://cloud.google.com/bigquery/partners/simba-drivers/), unzip it, and refer to the included PDF.